Sydneypo/README-Generator/README.md

   ```

   ### Description
-  *A Node.js application built with inquirer questions.
-Using markdown language users are able to generate a professional readme by answering the questions through the command-line.*
+  *Readme file generator using inquirer to prompt user for answers to the listed questions.*

   ### Table of Contents
   - [Installation](#installation)